mathwo/mathwo.github.io/about.md

 [Typora](https://typora.io/) is used for typing the math contents with its great image pasting, and vscode is used for general editing.
 Desktop version of [GeoGebra](https://www.geogebra.org/classic?lang=en) is used for static graphs for more keyboard shortcuts that web version in browser (but printing only works in web).
 Plan to add animation gifs with [Mathematica](https://www.wolfram.com/mathematica/).

-More technical details are accumulated in the Blog Tech Notes.
+More technical details are accumulated in the blog tech notes.